 4. Wait for your insurer

-Your insurer will be in contact within this period to let you know whether your claim was accepted or denied.
+Your insurance provider will be in contact within this period to let you know whether your claim was accepted or denied.
 Hopefully, it will be accepted easily and without hassle.

 However, if your claim was denied, you must be advised of this in writing.
 Here is some useful information about your insurer’s legal obligations when it comes to your car insurance claim.